-- Bracket for the front camera not included
+- The bracket for the front camera is not included

 Another compact option is the Nuoenx Wireless Backup Camera which comes with a 4.3-inch monitor that lets you install it pretty easily without consuming too much dashboard space.
-In fact, you can attach it to your windshield to save more space.
+You can attach it to your windshield to save more space.

 It comes with a suction cup mechanism, so you do not have to worry about damaging your dashboard or windshield just to attach this camera.
 As for the camera itself, it is so small that it can blend in smoothly with parts of the vehicle.